Bageler History, Family Crest & Coats of Arms

 Early History of the Bageler family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Bageler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bageler research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Bageler History in all our PDF Extended History products and printed products wherever possible.

 Bageler Spelling Variations